jacksonh1/slim_conservation_orthogroup_generation/README.md

 Create a conda environment with the necessary packages: <br>
 `conda env create -f environment.yml` <br>
+This will also include CD-HIT and MAFFT from bioconda. <br>

 ## install local tools in environment